Tesla Optimus: Complete Analysis of AI, Specs & Future Outlook (2026)

 Autopilot and FSD Computer (Hardware 4/5)

-Optimus leverages Tesla's Full Self-Driving (FSD) computer and the newer AI5 hardware suite, which provides:
+Optimus leverages Tesla's Full Self-Driving (FSD) computer and AI5 hardware suite, providing massive computational power, dedicated NPUs, redundant safety systems, OTA updates, and single neural network control.

 Vision and Perception System